-Since 2014, the GCF Board and Secretariat have worked to finalise an initial results management framework with performance measurement matrices against which the impact, effectiveness and efficiency of its funding will be assessed.
-The initial results framework defines the elements of a paradigm shift towards low-emission and climate resilient countrydriven development pathways within individual countries and aggregated across Fund activities.
-The focus areas for mitigation include: low-emission transport; low-emission energy access and power generation at all scales; reduced emissions from buildings, cities, industries and appliances; and sustainable land and forest management (including REDD+ implementation) for mitigation.
+Since 2014, the GCF Board and Secretariat have worked to update and refine an initial results management framework with performance measurement matrices against which the impact, effectiveness and efficiency of its funding will be assessed.
+The initial results framework defined the elements of a paradigm shift towards lowemission and climate resilient country-driven development pathways within individual countries and aggregated across Fund activities.
+The focus areas for mitigation include: low-emission transport; low-emission energy access and power generation at all scales; reduced emissions from buildings, cities, industries and appliances; and sustainable land and forest management (including ${\sf REDD}+{\sf implementation})^1$ for mitigation.
 The core metric is that of greenhouse gas (GHG) emission reductions in tons of carbon dioxide equivalents.
 For adaptation, focus areas include: increased resilience of health, food and water systems; infrastructure; ecosystems; and enhanced livelihoods of vulnerable people, communities and regions, with the core metrics being the number of beneficiaries.
-In this context, the indicators also commit to assess the resulting developmental, social, economic and environmental co-benefits and gendersensitivity of GCF investments at the Fund level, thereby including both quantitative and qualitative measures.
+In this context, the indicators also committed to assess the resulting developmental, social, economic and environmental co-benefits and gender-sensitivity of GCF investments at the Fund level, thereby including both quantitative and qualitative measures.
 The Board approved a separate performance measurement framework for REDD+ activities, for results-based payments.

 Work on further refining the initial performance indicators for adaptation and to better capture both the outcomes of projects and programmes funded, as well as the transformative impact of the Fund's aggregate activities and efforts to advance accounting methodologies, stalled for several years.
-The significant shortcomings of the GCF's initial results and performance frameworks were noted in an independent evaluation prepared by the IEU in 2018 and considered by the Board at its 22nd meeting in February 2019, which mandated a thorough revision (IEU, 2019).
+The significant shortcomings of the GCF's initial results and performance frameworks were noted in an independent evaluation prepared by the IEU in 2018 (IEU, 2018) and considered by the Board at its 22nd meeting in February 2019, which mandated a thorough revision.
 Since 2019, the Secretariat has worked through a consultancy to address some of the recognised short-comings, particularly in its results measurement of adaptation, as well as in developing methodologies to measure the paradigm shift potential of the Fund's approved portfolio.
 The goal of an improved results management framework is also to align better with the Fund's investment framework and integrate a resource management approach in ensuring that Fund resources can achieve maximum outcomes and impacts in contributing to the GCF's overall strategic objectives and the goals of the Paris Agreement.
-A draft integrated results management framework (IRMF) with a proposed results tracking tool (RTT) was presented to the Board at the 27th meeting in November 2020.
-The IRMF is expected to be approved in March 2021.